rsz_199362bc73d551930019b45770c60b76

 A closing point on the stretch network

 You can’t hide state information constantly, as it decreases the network’s overall efficiency by increasing the stretch.
-However, if all your traffic flows north/south, decreasing the state will not impact the stretch, as the traffic can only follow one direction.
+However, if all your traffic flows north/south, reducing the state will not impact the stretch, as the traffic can only follow one direction.
 But if you have a combination of traffic patterns ( north/south & east/west ), reducing the state will cause traffic to take a sub-optimal path through the network – thus increasing the stretch.

 Summary: Network Stretch